-Tribometer: measurement of friction and wear of materials
+Tribometer: measuring the friction and wear of materials

 Optimizing tribological performance using the tribometer

-The tribometer is an essential measuring instrument for assessing the tribological properties of materials, including friction, wear, and lubrication.
-It is widely used in industrial sectors where the durability and strength of contacting components are critical.
-Its advanced simulation capabilities help optimize material performance and improve longevity.
+The tribometer is an essential measuring instrument for evaluating the tribological properties of materials, including friction, wear, and lubrication.
+It is widely used in industrial sectors where the durability and strength of components in contact are critical.
+Thanks to its advanced simulation capabilities, it enables the optimization of material performance and the improvement of their lifespan.

 How does a tribometer work?

-The tribometer works by simulating the interactions between two surfaces in relative motion, under a controlled load.
-Depending on the needs, it can:
+The tribometer works by simulating the interactions between two surfaces in relative motion under a controlled load.
+Depending on the requirements, it can:

-- Apply specific forces to replicate real-life usage conditions.
+- Apply specific forces to replicate real-world usage conditions.

 - Perform various movements: rotation, linear translation, oscillation, impact.